Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Materials and Methods

 \item[Step 5.]
 (Assembling and Imputation) In the final step, we treat $A$ as a rank-$\hat{r}$ matrix and reconstruct $A$ by combining the trimmed blocks $B_{(11)}, B_{(12)}, B_{(21)}$ using rotations obtained in Step 3.

 \end{enumerate}

 By combining the steps described above, our procedure can be implemented as outlined in Algorithm \ref{al:procedure} in Supplementary Materials, referred to as \underline{Ma}trix \underline{co}mpletion with \underline{M}issing \underline{S}tructurally and \underline{S}poradically (\textsc{Macomss}).
 Unlike conventional machine-learning-based imputation methods \citep{wang2015rubik,madden2016missing,beaulieu2017missing,beaulieu2018characterizing,li2021imputation,pathak2022imputing,psychogyios2023missing}, \textsc{Macomss} is tuning-free and straightforward to implement.
 In addition, the proposed approach effectively accounts for structured and sporadic missing mechanisms during imputation and incorporates a denoising process for the observed data.
-In contrast, the existing imputation methods often overlook such complex missing mechanisms and incorporate noise from the observations into the imputation process.
+In contrast, the existing imputation methods often overlook such complex missing mechanisms and incorporate noise from the observations into imputation processes.
 This can lead to inaccuracies when the data exhibits structured and sporadic missingness and are observed with relatively high noise.

+{In practice, we may encounter both continuous and categorical variables simultaneously in matrix completion tasks.
+For this setting, \textsc{Macomss} is applicable to both types of variables based on a sub-Gaussian framework (see Part~\ref{sec.theory} of the Supplementary Materials), which encompasses a broad class of continuous or discrete distributions such as Gaussian, uniform, Bernoulli, Binomial, Hypergeometric, and bounded discrete uniform distributions \citep{vershynin2018high}.
+Certain unbounded distributions, such as Poisson, may also exhibit sub-Gaussian behavior under appropriate conditions or after a log transformation.
+Due to this, we always apply a logarithmic transformation to count data before imputation.}

-In Section~\ref{sec.theory} of the Supplementary Materials, we analyze the statistical lower and upper bounds of \textsc{Macomss} for estimating the latent matrix $A$ from the observed data \( Y_{ij} \)'s.
-These results not only highlight the theoretical optimality of \textsc{Macomss} in preserving the data integrity of \( A \), but also ensure the reliability of using the completed matrix \( \hat{A} \) to integrate information from \( Y_{ij} \)'s for downstream analysis.
+Under the sub-Gaussian framework, we analyze the statistical lower and upper bounds of \textsc{Macomss} for estimating the latent matrix $A$ from the observed data \( Y_{ij} \)s.
+These results not only highlight the theoretical optimality of \textsc{Macomss} in preserving the data integrity.